 So I’d like to think I am a decently stylish woman, at least I spend enough time pinning outfits and shopping. 🙂 When traveling I am extra conscience that every outfit may be in a photo (and therefore may be on this blog!), in addition I want to be comfortable and blend in with the locals.
 I’ve read a million posts on packing for travel and they all agree to stick to a color or two, which for me, usually ends up being black.

-We had about a 2 hour drive at 5:30 am on Saturday to Tampa so the theme for Saturday’s outfit was all about comfort while also looking très chic to museum hop.
+We had about a 2 hour drive at 5:30 am on Saturday to Tampa so the theme for Saturday’s outfit was all about comfort while also looking très chic to solo museum hop.
 All black it is!
 I half-tucked black tank top into a maxi black skit with flip-flops and added long silver necklace.
 I kept a grey shawl/scarf in the car and took it out when I went into chilly museums.
 Hair in a curly bun was a must for today!